hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-health-check.md

 # Service Health Check

-Icinga service, which runs in the Undercloud, helps cloud admin to monitor health status of Account, Container, Proxy and Object services.
+Using the "icinga" service running in the undercloud the cloud admin can monitor the health status of Account/Container/Proxy and Object services.

 ##Prerequisite